PoromKamal/MakefileGenerator/README.md

 Welcome to MakefileGenerator!

-to use makefile generator simply drag the generater.exe file into your directory, and run it.
+to use MakefileGenerator simply drag the generater.exe file into your directory, and run it.

 You can either generate a makefile by inputting the filenames in manually,